You want smart political talk without the meltdowns?

 Well, hi, Sean.

-First I want to say you're great for America.
+First, I want to say you're great for America.

-You're just horrendous for the Russian conspiracy.
+You're just horrendous for the Russian conspiracist.

 Yeah, exactly.

-Uh whereas Liberal Joe said, Hannity's having a romance with Russia.
+Or as Liberal Joe said, Hannity's having a romance with Russia.

 I'm like, no, Joe.